GoogleDistributedCloud/GDCBareMetal/README.md

 ## CAPI - Cluster API
 - https://github.com/kubernetes-sigs/cluster-api
-CAPI is used under the cover by Anthos.
+CAPI is used under the covers by Anthos via the organization admin cluster in the case of GDC

 ## Identity
 GDC provides only predifined roles.
 The Fake OIDC provider has preloaded fake identities and associated JWT tokens.